C0DE33301/SEC-335-Linux-For-System-Administrators/Week-01/Week-1-Introduction.md

 # Week 1 Introduction

 ## Textbook
-LPIC-1 Linux Professional Institute Certification Study Guide: Exam 101-500 and Exam 102-500 5th Edition, by Christine Bresnahan and Richard Blum
+*LPIC-1 Linux Professional Institute Certification Study Guide: Exam 101-500 and Exam 102-500 5th Edition, by Christine Bresnahan and Richard Blum*
+### Topic 103: GNU and Unix Commands
+- 103.1 - Work on the Command Line
+- 103.2 - Process Text Streams Using Filters
+- 103.4 - Use Streams, Pipes, and Redirects
+- 103.7 - Search Text Files Using Regular Expressions
+- 103.8 - Basic File Editing

 ## Goals by the end of the week
 - Confidently navigate and use the Linux command line